marcpalumbo/Great_Resignation_Analysis/technology.md

 ## Presentation
 We will be putting our work together in a google slides presentation, and integrate some snippets of code, graphs, charts, and our tableau dashboard to tell our story.

+*Future tools/technologies will be added as we progress throughout the project.*